MelbourneSpaceProgram/msp_flight_software_public/README.md

+# Mission Success

+As of 29.06.2019 the Melbourne Space Program successfully put ACRUX-1 into orbit, where it will remain for around 18 months until it de-orbits.
+Communications were shortly after established with the satellite, marking mission success.
+The software onboard the satellite is identical to what is in this repository.

+It took years of hard work from many people but we could not have made it without the help of many friends all around the globe.
+Thank you to everyone who helped us.

+If you're interested in learning more about who we are and what's in store next, or if you just want to chat, visit us at https://www.melbournespace.com.au/

+*Please don't actually use this code on your spacecraft (or anywhere really, but definitely not your spacecraft).
+Despite our best efforts many things were added under the pressure of a launch deadline and you never now what nasty surprises you might uncover.
+Sometimes we still lie awake at night thinking about the things we did to make it all work.*

 # MSP CS-1 Software
 All code that will run on-board the satellite.
 The project is written in C++ and C, using the Code Composer Studio (CCS) compiler, provided by Texas Instruments for the MSP432.